hamlogic/nuxt-cloudflare-analytics/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]

 Add Cloudflare Web Analytics to your Nuxt Project.
-The **@next** version of this module works with Nuxt 3, if you want to use nuxt 2, use v0.1.5
+The latest versions, above `1.0.8+` are made for Nuxt 3, if you want to use nuxt 2, use `0.1.5`

 **Note:** this modules is not enabled in dev mode.
 You can set environment variable `NODE_ENV` to `production` for testing in dev mode.

 ## Setup

-- Add `nuxt-cloudflare-analytics` dependency using yarn or npm to your project `npm i nuxt-cloudflare-analytics@next` or `yarn install nuxt-cloudflare-analytics@next`
+- Add `nuxt-cloudflare-analytics` dependency using yarn or npm to your project `npm i nuxt-cloudflare-analytics` or `yarn install nuxt-cloudflare-analytics`
 - Add `nuxt-cloudflare-analytics` to `modules` section of `nuxt.config.ts`

 ```ts